mr-n06ody/Some-Fun-Stuff/README.md

 # Some-Fun-Stuff
-This is just a repo with some code I did when I was board
+This is just a repo with some code I did when I was board.

+Code will be messy.